 Today, we’re going to tell you about a pretty paving technique that any visitor in Granada will see, as it’s been used across our city and can be easily-spotted on its streets.

-This paving technique was first made known by the Carthaginians, but we’re aware of it being used by the Romans and the Greeks, who were sure to have appreciated these mosaics.
-However, with its expansion and after various conquests, it made its way to the Iberian Peninsula.
-This technique took hold in Granada and it is used in many of their streets as of today.
+This paving technique was first known thanks to Carthaginians, but we’re aware of it being used by the Romans and the Greeks, who were sure to have appreciated these mosaics.
+With its expansion and after various conquests, it made its way to the Iberian Peninsula.
+This technique took hold in Granada and it is used in many of their streets, even today.
 Some of these examples can be seen during a visit to the Alhambra, or the old Albayzín area, where the cobbles still remain.

 What is the foundation for this paving or mosaic?

 The surface upon which this craft is made should be smooth, with a layer of dry cement on top.
 To create the pattern for the mosaic, they just had to draw on the layer of sand left behind by the cement.
 To begin the pattern, you need to select black and white stones to create a well-defined design.
-The stones should be round – any other shape would be very uncomfortable to walk on.
+The stones should be round, because any other shape would be very uncomfortable to walk on.
 Normally, these round stones were taken from the rivers.
 Each of these stones is laid by hand, so they should be well-fixed and at the same height.
-When the artists finish laying the stones, they’re pressed so they are all the same height.
+When the artists finish laying the stones, they’re pressed so they are like they should be.
 The mosaic is then re-covered with a layer of sand and a small amount of cement, to which a good amount of water is added.

 As you can see, this Granadian cobbling technique is quite detailed, so the mosaics don’t tend to be large in size.
 Instead, they’re smaller and form either an individual design, which are sometimes put together later.
-If we stop to contemplate a street made entirely of cobbles, we now know to stop and think about all the time and effort put into its creation.
+If we stop to contemplate a street made entirely of cobbles, surely we will stop and think about all the time and effort put into its creation.